madeyoga/Discord.Addons.Music/README.md

 ```

 **Note:**
-- AudioTrack is actually a PCM AudioSource
+- AudioTrack is PCM AudioSource
 - Opus AudioSource is not yet supported

 Contributions are very very welcome :]